marselyne/DSB4_Package_management/README.md

 ## Chapter VII

-### Exercise 03 : Very beautiful soup
+### Exercise 03: Very beautiful soup

 Exercise 03

 Very beautiful soup

-Turn-in directory : ex03/
+Turn-in directory: ex03/

-Files to turn in : financial.py
+Files to turn in: financial.py

-Allowed functions : no restrictions
+Allowed functions: no restrictions

 Ok, so you have installed 2 libraries in the previous exercise.
 Let us work with one of them BeautifulSoup.
 It is very useful when you need to parse a website that does not